Home | Saltwater Flies | Fly Tying Materials | Saltwater Fly Fishing Accessories

 Ordering Instructions, Shipping rates, Your Satisfaction Guaranteed | Site Map

-Here's a quick one to get things started - a simple bobbin/thread rack to help keep the fly tying bench organized.
+Here's a simple bobbin/thread rack to help keep the fly tying bench organized.
 I used to toss the bobbins in a drawer with all my other tools at the end of the day, but the bobbins and thread really got tangled up with the rest of the stuff.
 So, I made a very simple little rack to hold the bobbins by drilling some holes in a bit of hardwood - if you make the holes small - close to the diameter of the bobbin tubes, it keeps the thread in place nicely in the bobbin tube when the bobbin is in the rack.
 Some hard, heavy wood is better than something lighter, and I got the best results from a bit of wood that's just about an inch thick - it stays where I put it on the bench and doesn't get jostled around too much.
 The cost of this is virtually nil - just a scrap bit of wood with some holes drilled in it, but it sure made a difference in organizing my bench.

 The best fly tying bodkins on my bench are usually the handcrafted ones.
 There's one with a handle made out of driftwood that my good friend and fishing mentor Don McCue made for me.
 Don's out in Montana now guiding trout fishing trips under the big sky.
 When he's not reeling in big trout, Don collects bits of driftwood from the riverbends and makes beautiful things out of them.
 There's a very sweet one made out of a length from an old split-bamboo fly rod that was given to me by a very kind and considerate customer.
 The ones with the staghorn handles were made by D.L.Goddard.
 I remember DL used to sell these at the fly fishing shows that go on here on the east coast in the wintertime - I recall paying about twenty bucks apiece for those, and they are worth every penny.
 The staghorn handles fit the hand really nicely and don't roll around on the bench too much.
 They each have their uses; if you want to make some of these yourself just go to a sewing supply store and get a small assortment of needles, find or make some handles that suit you, then drill holes in the handles and set the needles into them with some strong epoxy.
 I like to have a variety bodkins on hand, and it's nice to have some variety in the length of the handle, and also in the stiffness of the needle.